MagniX: History

+In July 2022, magniX announced the development of the magniX EPUs (Electric Propulsion Units), which are aimed at powering larger commercial aircraft with over 1 MW of power, signaling a significant advancement in electric aviation technology.

 Beaver conversion

 By then, magniX partnered with Harbour Air to electrify its entire fleet: the first converted aircraft was to be a DHC-2 Beaver serving as the test prototype for the magniX motor, energy storage, and control systems.

-On December 10, 2019, the eBeaver flew for the first time.
+On 10 December 2019, the eBeaver flew for the first time.

 Low energy density but proven lithium-ion batteries filled the cabin and took the prototype to its maximum gross weight to provide enough energy for a 15 min flight with a 25 min reserve.